What I've been working on lately:

 September 18-19, 2017

 All too often, accounts of moral and political obligation to future generations in the wake of climate change fall prey to problems when applied in an intergenerational context.
 I draw on the capabilities approach to social justice and human development to provide some theoretical resources for better understanding our obligations to future persons.
 First, I briefly reconstruct a capabilities approach, examining this sort of view’s normative foundations and methodology.
 Using Martha Nussbaum’s capabilities list as a basis, I argue that various social and environmental functions which are threatened by climate change are crucial with respect to enabling morally and politically central capabilities for both current and future people.
 Then, I extend this strategy to argue that the capabilities approach provides a uniquely useful threshold conception of harm to inform our thinking about our relationship to our posterity.
 It is my hope that the capabilities approach so applied can give us a novel way of understanding our responsibilities toward future people in a time where such an understanding is both unfortunately lacking and increasingly dire.
-Finally, I will discuss some implications of a capability-based account in the intergenerational context and some justifications for applying the approach in this way.
+Finally, I discuss some implications of a capability-based account in the intergenerational context and some justifications for applying the approach in this way.
 Ultimately, I submit that this sort of view seems more well-fitted to this context than other approaches (e.g., contractarianism and consequentialism), and that it offers a unique vehicle for theorizing about our relations and obligations to future people.

 Epistemic Injustice in Philosophy: Building a More Inclusive Discipline